Espresso Chocolate Scones

 - 1 large egg

-- 2/3 cup semi-sweet chocolate chips or chopped chocolate
+- ⅔ cup chopped dark or semi-sweet chocolate chips

 Instructions